llagerlof/mariabak/README.md

 - One directory with a timestamp will be created for each backup operation.
 This directory is created inside the same directory the command was executed.
 - It backups all the user grants, system variables and events to a separate file.

+Do you have a question?
+[Ask it on GitHub Discussions](https://github.com/llagerlof/mariabak/discussions).

 ## Hands-on

 This presentation assume `install.sh` was used for the installation.
 If you want to use `mariabak.php` directly, change `mariabak` to `php mariabak.php`.